MVIG-SJTU/RMPE/README.md

 ### Demo
 Our experiments use both Caffe and Torch7.
 But we implement the whole framework in Caffe so you can run the demo easily.
 1. Run the ipython notebook.
-It will show you how our whole framework works.
+It will show you how our whole framework works

   ```Shell
   cd $CAFFE_ROOT
   # make a soft link to the images